 Is Mayonnaise Unhealthy?

-A medley of saturated fats and trans fats, along with some polyunsaturated fats and monounsaturated fats, mayonnaise is yummy but not healthy and a real killer when it comes to heart health.
-It is also loaded with cholesterol and sodium which makes it bad news for hypertension as well.
-Every time you add a tablespoon of mayo to anything, you are adding about 94 calories to the dish.
-Mayo made with unpasteurized eggs can put you at risk of salmonella.
-It is not advisable during pregnancy either.
-On the plus side, mayonnaise contains omega-6 fatty acids and some vitamins E and K, too.
+A medley of saturated and trans fats, mayonnaise is yummy but not healthy and a real killer when it comes to heart health.
+It is also high in calories (95 cal per tbsp!) and loaded with cholesterol, sodium which makes it bad news for hypertension as well.
+Mayo made with unpasteurized eggs can put you at risk of salmonella and is not advisable during pregnancy either.

 Some delicacies are just unimaginable without mayonnaise, isn’t it?
 What would our burgers, subs, deviled eggs, and coleslaws taste like without this creamy condiment?
 Traditionally made by whipping together primary ingredients like eggs, oil, and vinegar, mayonnaise quickly increases the calorie count of anything it’s used in.
 But it’s so delicious!